FAQ: Our Post Quantum Cryptography (PQC)

 NIST-standardized PQC algorithms fall into different mathematical families, each with distinct implementation characteristics:

-The most widely adopted family.
-Efficient, well-analyzed, and suitable for a broad range of platforms. - Hash-based (e.g., SPHINCS+)
+The most widely adopted family; efficient, well-analyzed, and suitable for embedded, edge, and data-center platforms.

-Very conservative security assumptions, but significantly larger signatures and higher computational cost. - Code-based
+Very conservative security assumptions, but much larger signatures and higher computational cost.

-FortifyIQ focuses on ML-KEM and ML-DSA, as they represent the best balance of security, performance, and deployability across embedded, edge, and data center environments.
+FortifyIQ focuses on ML-KEM and ML-DSA as they provide the best balance of security, performance, and deployability.

 Do ML-KEM and ML-DSA cover all public-key cryptography needs?